pascallaliberte/by.pascallaliberte.me/_posts/2016-03-07-gospel-my-central-thing.md

 **Work**: It's a close one, but it's not the right one.
 There is work to be done in living the Gospel (in *building* the Kingdom), but living the Gospel isn't just about work.
 It's also about contemplation, rest, renewal and (re)connection.
 I can't go all the way with work.

-**fulfillment**: Craftsmanship, skillfulness, effectiveness, efficiency, knowledge, achievement, success.
+**Fulfillment**: Craftsmanship, skillfulness, effectiveness, efficiency, knowledge, achievement, success.
 Being at the top of my game.
 I'm attracted to these... a lot!
 And yet, when I imagine the end of my days, reaching for my own fulfillment seems secondary to something else.
 Tuned against a life lived for the Gospel, success rings hollow.

 **Giving**: We're coming close with this one.
 Giving is such a big part of surpassing oneself.
 It requires renouncing our wants, keeping left-overs for others, giving all of what we have, even.
 I could go a long way toward this destination and be very close to the heart of the Gospel, but it wouldn't be the same as the Gospel.
 The Gospel is something else.